Kora flitted from barbarian to barbarian, giving each one a firm hug. “My brothers! It is good to see you!”

 Krul’Dar grinned broadly at his king and comrade.
 “You have found your purpose, it seems.”

 “I have, old friend.”
 Kora grinned back.
 “But I must still reclaim my old self.”
 She looked down at her female body.
 “As you can see.”
 She looked at Krul’Dar again.
 “Until I have done so, I ask that you call me by my new name: Kora.”

 Wodec stepped forward.
-“We have but tasted combat; my appetite is not yet whetted.”
+“My appetite for combat is not yet whetted.”
 He glanced around, irritated, at the settled battlefield.
 “We should have come earlier.”

 Wodec smirked.
 “I was only jesting.
 Dissona’s monsters were the least of our concerns.”

-State-of-the-art choppers slowed to a hover, leveling optics-responsive weaponry at the barbarian troop.
-Robo-commandos leapt from their doors—no fast-ropes—and clunked down in single-kneed crouches.
+The state-of-the-art aircraft slowed to a hover, leveling optics-responsive weaponry at the outlaw barbarians.
+Robo-commandos leapt from the chopper skids and clunked down in single-kneed crouches.
 As they rose, they reached behind them and unclipped rifles from their spinal mounts.

 Wodec regarded them with narrowed eyes.
 “They are naught but machines, yes?”

 “Police,” Krul’Dar rumbled.
 His fingers tightened around his axe.
 “The term ‘Peacekeeper’ lands fairer on my ears.”

-Wodec turned his head slightly to the side so he could address the troop from over his shoulder.
+Wodec addressed the troop from over his shoulder.
 “Show these machines no mercy; they are born from this world’s equivalent of a sullied asshole!
 Spare the humans, for they are misguided puppets!”

 The mage was answered by a unified roar: “AYE!”

 Kora asked, “Have you brought me a mount?”